marionettejs/backbone.marionette/docs/marionette.behavior.md

 # Marionette.Behavior

-A `Behavior` is an  isolated set of DOM / user interactions that can be mixed into any `View`. `Behaviors` allow you to blackbox `View` specific interactions into portable logical chunks, keeping your `views` simple and your code DRY.
+A `Behavior` is an  isolated set of DOM / user interactions that can be mixed into any `View` or another `Behavior`. `Behaviors` allow you to blackbox `View` specific interactions into portable logical chunks, keeping your `views` simple and your code DRY.

 ## Documentation Index